 A general rule of thumb for plants in the ground is to ensure they receive an inch of water per week over the root zone.
 An inch of water is equivalent to about ¾ to one gallon per square foot of soil surface area.
 The typical three foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.
 Mulberries are especially water loving and may require more water, more frequently, to become established as quickly as other fruit trees.

 Apply this water once a week, two times per week if soil is fast draining.
 This will of course depend on your own conditions and the plants you are growing!
-DO NOT waterlightly each day because this results in a wet surface and dry root zone area.
+DO NOT water lightly each day because this results in a wet surface and dry root zone area.
 The soil should be moist but not soggy to a depth of about a foot for most growing plants.
 The top inch or two can feel dry, and the plant still be well watered.
 The trick is to have the water available where the roots are.
 In hotter and sunnier areas, a mulch of straw, bark, etc. can greatly ease the burden of summer watering.
 For plants in containers, water until the soil is saturated and water comes out of the drainage holes.
-Let the container dry until the soil is dry to the touch 1-2 inches down (more deep with deeper pots) and the container is lighter in weight.
-A plant that has wilted canbe receiving either too much or too little water.
+Let the container dry until the soil is dry to the touch 1 to 2 inches down (more deep with deeper pots) and the container is lighter in weight.
+A plant that has wilted can be receiving either too much or too little water.

 In rainy areas like the Pacific Northwest most of the plants that we offer will need relatively little supplemental irrigation ONCE THEY ARE WELL ESTABLISHED in the ground and have had a chance to develop a good root system.
 However even here it is important to make sure plants have regular, deep watering during the first couple of growing seasons, and the first summer is especially critical.
 In drier areas, or where soils do not retain water well, permanent irrigation is essential.
 Remember that you don’t want your trees to just survive, but rather to thrive.
 Make sure they get the water where they need it, starting at the drip line and extending away from the tree up to several feet ( for older trees) where the feeder roots will be.
 Drip irrigation and soaker hoses can be an efficient way to deliver the water.

-Use an all-purpose or balanced fertilizer like the organic fruit tree and shrub fertilizer.
+Use an all-purpose or balanced fertilizer.
 A couple of inches of well-rotted compost on the root zone can also be an effective fertilizer.
 A generous leaf or straw mulch around your trees will not only conserve moisture and help in weed control, but also keeps your soil healthy by building up humus,attracting earthworms, and supporting beneficial fungal organisms.
 This encourages young trees to be strong, healthy and productive.
-Use of concentrated products like chemical fertilizers or strong organics (for instance blood meal) is usually done from late winter through early summer.
-Applying fertilizer after early summer can encourage lots of soft new growth that is much more likely to be damaged by winter cold.Excessive use of fertilizer can in-crease disease problems on your plants and can even kill them.
-Use of too much fertilizer, whether chemical or organic, canals contribute to stream and groundwater pollution, so please try not to use more than your trees really need.
-As a general guide, if your tree is producing about one foot of new growth or more a year and has healthy looking foliage, it may not need much or any fertilizer.
+Avoid applying fertilizer after early summer, doing so can encourage lots of soft new growth that is much more likely to be damaged by winter cold.Excessive use of fertilizer can in-crease disease problems on your plants and can even kill them.